forkkit/supertokens-node-mysql-ref-jwt/docs/limitations/limitations.md

 sidebar_label: Limitations
 ---

-<span class="highlighted-text">Supertokens currently does not support multiple sub-domains.</span>
+## Supertokens currently does not support multiple sub-domains

 For example if you have two sub-domains A and B. And user John is logged into both domains.